mggg-states/VA-shapefiles/README.md

 The precinct shapefile with election results comes from the [Princeton Gerrymandering Project](https://github.com/PrincetonUniversity/VA-gerrymander/tree/master/Maps/VA%20Precincts/Precincts%20with%20CD/Elections).
 Demographic data at the block level are from [IPUMS NHGIS](https://www.nhgis.org).
 Shapefiles for Virginia’s congressional, delegate, and senate districts were downloaded from the [Commonwealth of Virginia’s Division of Legislative Services](http://redistricting.dls.virginia.gov/2010/RedistrictingPlans.aspx).

 ## Processing
-Demographic data were aggregated from the block level to precincts using MGGG’s [proration software] (https://github.com/mggg/maup).
+Demographic data were aggregated from the block level to precincts using [MGGG’s proration software](https://github.com/mggg/maup).
 Congressional, house, and senate district IDs were assigned to precincts also using this package.

 ## Metadata
 * `precinct`: Precinct name